 The Eleven Things I learned Sophomore Year

+Six.
 “Hi, What’s your name?”
 Be Welcoming: Welcoming people is so, so, so important.
 Especially the freshmen.
-Love the freshmen.
-If you’re a first-year, love another first year. :)
+This post is basic conversational tips for the average first-year! :)

-Responses Matter Most: Housing situations.
-Specifically, Mayfields.
+Nine.
+Housing: Responses Matter Most.
+Specifically, Mayfields, but this applies to absolutely any housing situation ever.
 Oh.
 My.
 Goodness.
 (Please note: I am living in a Mayfield again next year too and I’m really looking forward to it.
 In this post, I will be totally real with you about the good and the bad).

 And… that’s everything!
 “Sophie Answers Questions” will also be back on track, with some of the questions that people have emailed me this year.
 Get ready for GenChem, Greek Life, and Other Random Things.